NanoComp/meep/doc/docs/Python_User_Interface.md

 <div class="method_docstring" markdown="1">

 Returns the Fourier-transformed fields as a NumPy array.
 The type is either `numpy.complex64` or `numpy.complex128` depending on the [floating-point precision of the fields](Build_From_Source.md#floating-point-precision-of-the-fields-and-materials-arrays).
+The DFT fields are centered on the Yee-grid voxels using bilinear interpolation of the nearest Yee-grid points.

 + **`dft_obj` [ `DftObj` class ]** — A `dft_flux`, `dft_force`, `dft_fields`, or `dft_near2far` object
   obtained from calling the appropriate `add` function (e.g., `mp.add_flux`).